clj-kondo/clj-kondo/analysis/README.md

   - `:name`: the name of the used var
   - `:from`: the namespace from which the var was used
   - `:to`: the namespace of the used var
+  - `:from-var`: the function name from which the var was used

   Optional:
   - `:arity`: if the usage was a function call, the amount of arguments passed